darkerplexing22/ma.diana-fama-coding-test/README.md

 ## Setup
 * git clone
 * run xampp control panel
-* Open cmd and type "composer update."
+* Open the project and use the terminal to type "composer update".
+* Add the.env file and setup the database.
-* Open the file and type "php artisan serve" into the terminal.
+* Type "php artisan migrate" and "php artisan serve" into the terminal.
-* run xampp control panel
-* add the.env file and setup the database.
 * Open HTTP/API clients such as Postman or Insomnia.
     Add the following HTTP request:
     POST: Create Product